• Home

 Keep an eye out for bobcats and alligators in the park.
 They are frequent visitors along with dolphins and manatees.

-The Ding Darling Refuge has both fresh and salt water areas so you have a diverse mix of wildlife present at the park.
+The Ding Darling Refuge has both fresh and saltwater areas so you have a diverse mix of wildlife present at the park.

-There is a tram ride that runs a couple times a day that has a naturalist on board.
-We did not have a chance to take the tram ride but we heard great things about it.
 The naturalists have to go through rigorous training before they are able to lead a tram ride.
 This is a great way to get an education and not have to worry about driving through the park.

 ~ Pack your water bottle for your visit.
 The refuge does not sell bottled water on site.
 They do have a water bottle refill station and foldable water bottles for sale in the store